microsoft/WhatTheHack/028-AdvancedNetworking/Student/Challenge-7.md

 <br />

 ## Introduction
-In this challenge, you will learn how to expose a service to end customers privately.
+In this challenge, you will learn how to enable secure private access to Azure Services.

 <br />